 Hutton Cranswick Playgroup was established in 1969 in the Methodist Hall in Cranswick and we are still here today!
-Over the years we have seen many changes and have grown and developed to provide sessions for children aged two-and-a-half to five years, in line with the Early Years Foundation Stage (EYFS) framework.
+Over the years we have seen many changes and have grown and developed to provide sessions for children aged two to five years, in line with the Early Years Foundation Stage (EYFS) framework.

 In October 2017 Playgroup achieved a good report from the Government’s Office for Standards in Education, Children’s Services and Skills (Ofsted).